hovhannes-margaryan/advanced-business-analytics-ass3-text-mining-with-spark-streaming/README.md

 download games directly to their computers.
 With features like automatic updates, a strong social community which in turn generates good deal of data.
 It includes game reviews that can be both negative and positive.
 The goal of the project is to build a model that can use labelled data to train a model to predict the sentiment of the review.
-First, data pre‐processing is conducted on the dataset (punctuation and stop‐word removal, etc).
-Second, Word2Vec [7] is applied on the TF‐IDF.
-Third, the following three methods are used for classification: Logistic Regression, Gradient‐Boosted Trees and Support Vector Classification.
-The latter achieves the highest accuracy, 79.3% on the validation set.
+First, data pre‐processing is conducted on the dataset.
+Second, predictive model is built using Pyspark.
+Third,prediction is performed using streamed reviews from Spark.

+These are the following files:
+1)d.csv-reviews from Steam that form the historical database for Step 1 of assignment 2)01_big_data_assignment_3_streaming.ipynb-collection of data from Steam to construct d.csv 3)PREDICTION.ipynb-models for prediction 4)02_big_data_assignment_3_modelling_3- 5)LIVESTREAM.ipynb-deployment of chosen model for prediction on live stream